 In the South West, we have been fortunate that many have escaped the virus, and relished the extra time and space to enjoy their family, learn new skills, and take up a new hobby.
 Whatever your experience, I doubt any of us have ever encountered anything like this before, and hopefully never will do again.

 Evolve, Understand, And Overcome

-From an HR and employment point of view, whether you’re a sole trader, small business owner, or SME, you too have had to adapt at pace.
+From an HR executive search and employment point of view, whether you’re a sole trader, small business owner, or SME, you too have had to adapt at pace.

 You will have needed to learn a new vocabulary of terms like: lockdown, furlough, shielding, and social distancing, and interpret new regulations that have not been tested before, then understand these well enough to integrate them into your business.

 Now, as we’re at the point where many have returned to work, business owners are telling me that most of their conversations with staff about returning to work have gone well.
 The majority are keen to return and regain some form of normality.
 However, some are anxious and worried about going back to the workplace.

 From a human behaviour point of view, there are two useful models that can help us understand how people might be feeling.